-Hypotheses also help rule out intervening and confounding variables.
+Hypotheses also help rule out intervening

+and confounding variables.
 Since hypotheses focus research to precise testable statements, other variables, whether relevant or not, are excluded.
 For instance, researchers interested in determining how the media are used to provide consumer information must develop a specific hypothesis stating what media are included, what products are being tested for what specific demographic groups, and so on.
 Through this process of narrowing, extraneous and intervening variables are eliminated or controlled.
 This does not mean that hypotheses eliminate all error in research; nothing can do that.
-Error in some form is present in every study (see Chapter 3).
+Error in some form is present in every study (Chapter 4).

 Finally, hypotheses allow for quantification of variables.
 As stated in Chapter 3, any concept or phenomenon is capable of quantification if put into an adequate operational definition.
 All terms used in hypotheses must have an operational definition.
-For example, to test the hypothesis "there is a significant difference between recall of television commercials for subjects exposed to low-frequency and high-frequency broadcasts," researchers would need operational definitions of "recall," "low-frequency," and "high-frequency."
+For example, to test the hypothesis "there is a significant difference between recall of television commercials for subjects exposed to low-frequency and highfrequency broadcasts," researchers would need operational definitions of recall, low-frequency, and high-frequency.
 Words incapable of quantification cannot be included in a hypothesis.

 In addition, some concepts have a variety of definitions.
-One example of this is "violence."
+One example of this is violence.
 The complaint of many researchers is not that violence is incapable of quantification, but rather that it is capable of being operationally defined in more than one way.
-Therefore, before comparing the results of studies of media violence, it is necessary to consider the definition of "violence" used in each study.
-Contradictory results may be due to the definitions used, not to the presence or absence of violence (see Journal of Broadcasting, 21(3), 1977, for several articles on violence).
+Therefore, before comparing the results of studies of media violence, it is necessary to consider the definition of violence used in each study.
+Contradictory results may be due to the definitions used, not to the presence or absence of violence.